IN-CORE/incore-docs/manual/source/faq.md

     however have to be present globally (e.g. gdal on Windows OS).
 Therefore pyIncore installation slightly differs for virtual environments and we will be happy to help you.
 Contact us at
     <incore-dev@lists.illinois.edu>.
+    Note: Use Anaconda if you do not have full administrative privileges on your computer.
+It has been reported that Jupyter Notebook can't be subsequently installed in Miniconda environment.
+With Anaconda the Notebook is already pre-installed.

     **Running pyIncore**